jingconan/gtd-gdocs/README.md

  3. Click Blank Project.
  4. Paste the code in *build/compiled_script.js* to the window.
  5. Choose and *onOpen* function and click run in the toolbar.
- 6. You can click *GTD->insert date* to insert a timestamp
+ 6. You can click *GTD->insert task* to insert a task.
- 7. Add you description of task just after the timestamp (there is no empty line between timestamp and the description. )
- 8. Click *GTD->move to Actionable* to mark itas an 'Actionable' task.
-It will turn red and the task table will be updated, accordingly.
- 9. Put all related information of this task after the description (seperate them with description using one empty line).
+ 7. Type a short description of the task in the popup dialog.
+After clicking "okay", a table with the task description will be inserted under your cursor.
+By default the text in the table is red, and it is "Actionable".
+The task will also be displayed in the summary table in the beginning part of the document.
+ 8. You can click *GTD->insert comment* to insert some context information related to this task.
- 9. Click *GTD->move to Waiting For* to mark as a 'Waiting For' task if you have done what you can do and waiting for something, e.g., you collegues' review.
+ 9. Put you cursor in the table with short description of a task, and click *GTD->move to Waiting For* to mark as a 'Waiting For' task if you have done what you can do and waiting for something, e.g., you collegues' review.
 The timestamp and the task description will turn yellow.
  10. Click *GTD->move to Done* to mark as a 'Done' task if you are done with this task.
 The timestamp and the task description will turn green.
+ 11. You can also click *GTD->move to Actionable* to mark itas an 'Actionable' task again.
  11. Click 'GTD->show sideBar* to open a sidebar that diplays all tasks (it will be useful if your log becomes very log.
  12. Enjoy your trip!